-Deutsche Post AG loses in dispute over the "POST" trademark
+Deutsche Post AG Loses Dispute Over the Trademark “POST”

-The applicant is Deutsche Post AG, in whose favour the trade mark "POST" was registered.
+The plaintiff is Deutsche Post AG, in whose favor the trademark “POST”

-Deutsche Post's second action arising from the "POST" trade mark was directed against a company called "Die Neue Post", which also uses this designation on its website.
-The Naumburg Higher Regional Court had prohibited the defendant from using this designation in agreement with the lower court, the Magdeburg Regional Court.
+Deutsche Post's second action, based on the trademark “POST”, was directed against a company named “Die Neue Post”, which also uses this designation on its website.
+The Higher Regional Court of Naumburg had prohibited the defendant from using this designation, in agreement with the lower court, the Regional Court of Magdeburg.

-The Federal Supreme Court (BGH) upheld the decision of the Cologne Higher Regional Court dismissing the action.
-In contrast, the Federal Supreme Court overturned the decision of the Naumburg Higher Regional Court and dismissed the action.
-It left open the question whether there is a likelihood of confusion between the plaintiff's trade mark "POST" and the challenged signs "City Post" and "Die Neue Post".
-The Federal Court of Justice denied the plaintiff's claims under its trade mark pursuant to Section 23 No. 2 MarkenG.
-According to this provision, the trade mark proprietor cannot prohibit a third party from using a sign similar to the trade mark in suit as an indication with which the third party describes the goods or services offered by him, provided that such use is not contrary to morality.
-The companies providing postal services after the partial opening of the market have a particular interest in using the designation "Post" to describe their field of activity.
-As long as the competitors of Deutsche Post AG distinguish themselves from the trademark word "POST", which is used in a unique position, by means of additions and do not increase the likelihood of confusion by referring to other signs and features of Deutsche Post AG - such as the post horn sign or the colour yellow - they cannot be prohibited from using the designation "POST".
+The Federal Court of Justice ultimately upheld the decision of the Higher Regional Court of Cologne to dismiss the action.
+Conversely, the BGH overturned the judgment of the Higher Regional Court of Naumburg and dismissed the action.
+It left open whether there was a likelihood of confusion between the plaintiff's trademark “POST” and the challenged signs “City Post” and “Die Neue Post”.
+The Federal Court of Justice denied the plaintiff's claims arising from its trademark pursuant to Section 23 No. 2 of the German Trademark Act (MarkenG).
+According to this provision, the trademark owner cannot prohibit a third party from using a sign similar to the plaintiff's trademark as an indication to describe the goods or services offered by the third party, provided that such use does not violate public morals.
+Companies providing postal services after the partial opening of the market have a particular interest in using the designation “Post” to describe their field of activity.
+As long as competitors of Deutsche Post AG differentiate themselves from the exclusively used trademark word “POST” by adding further elements, and do not increase the likelihood of confusion by adopting additional distinctive signs and design features of Deutsche Post AG – such as the post horn symbol or the color yellow – they cannot be prohibited from using the designation “POST”.

-Incidentally, proceedings are still pending before the Federal Supreme Court concerning the cancellation of the trademark "POST" registered in favour of Deutsche Post.
-These proceedings will be heard on 23 October 2008.
-The designation "Post" - which is descriptive in itself and therefore cannot be registered without further ado - has been registered as a trade mark in favour of the applicant on the grounds that it has established itself as an indication of origin.
-In view of the fact that the Federal Court of Justice dismissed the action in the cases decided today, there was no need to wait for the outcome of these cancellation proceedings.
+Furthermore, proceedings are still pending before the Federal Court of Justice concerning the cancellation of the trademark “POST” registered in favor of Deutsche Post.
+These proceedings will be heard on October 23, 2008.
+The designation “Post” – which is inherently descriptive and therefore not readily registrable – was registered as a trademark in favor of the plaintiff on the grounds that it had acquired distinctiveness as an indication of origin.
+Given that the Federal Court of Justice ultimately dismissed the actions in the cases decided today, there was no need to await the outcome of these cancellation proceedings.

 and